FBI, Justice Department leaders stay out of sight after riot

 At those times, both Comey and Barr enjoyed high public profiles and White House support.
 Rosen, by contrast, is just weeks into a short-term job, and Wray has had to carefully navigate years of attacks from the president on both him and the FBI.

-Gerson, who became acting attorney general after Barr resigned at the end of George H.W.
+Gerson, who became acting attorney general after Barr left the department at the end of George H.W.
 Bush’s administration, said he was visible during his brief span leading the department, which included catastrophes like the 1993 World Trade Center bombing.

 “I didn’t have any political problems.
 I was empowered to speak for the Department of Justice in the administration that I was in,” Gerson said.
 But, he said, “that was me, and that was then.
 And now it’s Donald Trump.